tangentyh/notes-of-tan/docs/backend/java/javaBasics.md

 ### Debugging

-1. debugging
-   - use debugger
-   - test with main method, or unit test tools
-   - print or log

 1. print or log
    - debug by print concatenated or formatted string
    - logging proxy — anonymous inner class overriding methods of interest with logger